Page Contents:

 5A: Longhorn Agile Hitch

-The overall recommendation is a Longhorn Agile Hitch, tied with a cord that is approximately 75% the diameter (or roughly 2mm smaller) than the rope.
+The overall recommendation for a friction hitch is a Longhorn Agile Hitch, tied with a cord that is approximately 75% the diameter (or roughly 2mm smaller) than the rope.
 If we have two bridges, we can fashion a fairly compact LA.
 But if we have only one bridge, we need an LA with loops approximately 6″ long, in order to give us room for the Munter carabiner.
 See:

 If we are backing up a mechanical device, or if we want to back up a friction hitch, a Hedden Knot installed above the primary device will do the job.
 Note that the Hedden cannot be broken under load.
 We need to get our weight off the Hedden in order to resume rappel.
 See the Self Rescue Playlists for additional info.